esa/pagmo2/doc/sphinx/docs/python/tutorials/using_archipelago.rst

         raise self._value
     RuntimeError: No active exception to reraise

-which will rethrow the first exception that happened and reset all the island states to ``idle``.
+which will rethrow the first encountered exception and reset all the island states to ``idle``.